Sivamani-18/JS-Courses/README.md

 ## Array Methods

 ### push()
 Adds one or more elements to the end of an array and returns the new length of the array.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana"];
 fruits.push("Orange");